jdorn/json-editor/README.md

 }
 ```

-JSON Editor will auto-detect which engine to use based on what libraries are loaded on the page.
-You can manually set the template engine anytime by doing:
+JSON Editor will auto-detect which template engine to default to based on what libraries are loaded on the page.
+You can manually set the default template engine anytime by doing:

 ```js
 $.jsoneditor.template = 'handlebars';
 ```

-It's also possible to use a custom templating engine by setting `$.jsoneditor.template` to an object with a `compile` method.

-You can override the default on a per-instance basis by passing a `template` parameter in when initializing:
+You can override this default on a per-instance basis by passing a `template` parameter in when initializing:

 ```js
 $("#editor_holder").jsoneditor({